BCCL-IIITH/Workshop_Neuroimaging/index.md

 # Registration procedure

 This workshop is free but registration is mandatory.

-A brief 250 words statement of purpose along with lab details is required for the registration.
+A brief statement of purpose (250 words max.) along with lab details is mandatory for the registration.
+If you are a Master's or PhD student, topic and domain of the thesis is desired.

+# Hope to see you soon!!

 [^1]: Place to sit will be decided soon!!